strangelove-ventures/mandrake/packages/workspace/README.md

 // List all registered workspaces const workspaces = await manager.listWorkspaces();
-// This returns all workspaces registered in mandrake.json, including:
-// - Workspaces in the default ~/.mandrake/workspaces/ location
-// - Workspaces in custom locations
-// - Legacy workspaces that have been migrated to the registry
+// Returns array with: { id, name, path, description, lastOpened }

-// Get a specific workspace
-const existingWorkspace = await manager.getWorkspace('my-project');
+// Get a workspace by ID (recommended) const existingWorkspace = await manager.getWorkspace(workspaceId);
 // This will automatically update the lastOpened timestamp in the registry

-// Delete a workspace (removes from registry and deletes files) await manager.deleteWorkspace('my-project');
+// Delete a workspace by ID
+await manager.deleteWorkspace(workspaceId);

-// Unregister a workspace (removes from registry but keeps files) await manager.unregisterWorkspace('my-project');
+// Unregister a workspace (removes from registry but keeps files) await manager.unregisterWorkspace(workspaceId);

 // Adopt an existing workspace from another location const adoptedWorkspace = await manager.adoptWorkspace(